Checklist for a successful course of studies

 • Day 1: Introduction to the first module, Structure and Function of Organisms, "StruFu" (compulsory course).

-• Visit of the library (compulsory course, allocation of slots on the first seminar day in the first week).
+• Visit of the library (as part of the orientation seminar in the first week of the semester).

-• In the first four weeks register for the Bachelor examination, information will be given on the first day.
+• In the first four weeks register for the Bachelor examination, information will be given on the orientation seminar in the first week of the semester.

-• On the first lecture, you will be given important information about Physics, Chemistry and Statistics.
+• On the first lectures, you will be given important information about Physics, Chemistry and Digital skills.

-• You must register for the module examinations in physics, statistics and chemistry.
+• You must register for the module examinations in physics and chemistry.

 Semester 2